inspirai/TimeChamber/README.md

 There are some specific arguments for self-play evaluation, you can change them in `timechamber/tasks/train/*.yaml`:

-- `games_num`: Total episode numbers of evaluation.
+- `games_num`: Total episode number of evaluation.
 - `record_elo`: Set `True` to record the elo rating of your policies, after evaluation, you can check the `elo.jpg` in your checkpoint dir.
 - `init_elo`: Initial elo rating of each policy.